dalmo1991/superflexPy/doc/elements_list.rst

 Upper zone (Hymod)
 ******************

-This reservoir is part of the Hymod model and it is used to simulate th upper zone.
+This reservoir is part of the Hymod model and is used to simulate the upper soil zone.
 Further details are provided in the page :ref:`hymod`.

 .. code-block:: python